Cellular Imaging Core

 Research and Development

-We develop novel techniques for quantitative imaging, and we have a particular interest in the detection and quantification of protein-protein interactions within living cells.
+We develop novel methods and techniques for quantitative cellular imaging, and we have a particular interest in long term high resolution imaging and analysis in organoids and other complex samples.

 Nobel Prize Winning Microscopy Techniques at the WTCHG Cellular-Imaging Core